cbeck88/ver-stub-rs/README.md

     when `ver-stub patch` is used, it reads the buffer size from the target to be patched first, before objcopy, so it always knows the correct size, and if the section got garbage collected, it does the right thing and doesn't produce an error.
+ * The section name is platform-specific -- MACH-O (macos) requires the format `__TEXT,ver_stub`, and this detail gets exposed to you when you use objcopy on a mac.

 ### Summary